• Skip to primary navigation

 Colour Theory with Squishy Bags

-These squishy bags are a great, mess free way to experiment with mixing colours ad colour theory.
-After we’d finished experimenting making different colours we put a sheet of card inside each paint filled bag, sealed them up again and used them to practice forming letters and numbers with our fingers.
+These squishy bags are a great, mess free way to experiment with mixing colours and colour theory.
+After we’d finished experimenting by making different colours we put a sheet of cardstock inside each paint filled bag, sealed the bag again and used them to practice forming letters and numbers with our fingers.

-Here at Science Sparks we’re trying to reduce the amount of plastic we use, so do wash out the bags and save for another activity once you’ve finished.
+Here at Science Sparks, we’re trying to reduce the amount of plastic we use, so wash out the bags and save them for another activity once you’ve finished.

 Materials